History of 28 Pavement

 Our project was generously funded by grants from the Two Ridings Community Foundation, the Feoffees of St Michael’s Spurriergate, and the William A. Cadbury Charitable Trust.

-See further on the lived history of this historic building, the downloadable unpublished talk given by Bridget Morris to the Yorkshire Philosophical Society.
+See further on the lived history of this historic building, the downloadable unpublished talk given to the Yorkshire Philosophical Society by our then-Executive Director Bridget Morris.